UPEN-Thaitiel/upen-classroom-web-development-2025-01-css-introduction-CSS-Introduction/README.md

 1. Clone the repository on your local machine.
 2. Edit the <code>index.html</code>  and <code>style.css</code>  files,  make the necessary modifications to match the <code>goal.png</code> on each folder, some folders have comments with additional instructions or hints.
 3. Commit your changes and push them to the github repository.
-4. Create a pull request for review.
-5. Once all students complete the Pull Request or the time assigned from the teacher is completed, an issue in your github repository will be created.
-6. Follow the instructions of the github issue.

 ## Evaluation criteria